zifornd/metaBP/README.md

 ## Introduction

+Shotgun metagenomic sequencing involves randomly fragmenting DNA into many small pieces.
+These fragmented pieces of DNA are then sequenced, and their DNA sequences are stitched back together using bioinformatics tools to identify the species and genes present in the sample.
+Metagenomics requires several tools for processing and analyzing raw sequencing data.
+There are already numerous open-source tools available for processing each step.
+While this is helpful, it can also be difficult to determine which tools to use and how they compare to one another.
+There are several advantages with open-source resources like flexibility to customize, cost efficiency, collaboration with the community, transparency, and reproducibility.
+But the open-source tools have their own set of disadvantages such as lack of maintenance, compatibility issues with in-house applications or environments, open bug issues and security vulnerabilities.
+Thus, there is a need for a benchmarking pipeline that could help us compare the performance of different metagenomics data processing tools.

 **zifornd/metaBP** is a bioinformatics best-practice benchmarking pipeline for QC,assembly, binning and annotation of metagenomes.

+The current pipeline is made by using **nf-core/mag** pipeline **version 2.1.1** [nf-core/mag](https://github.com/nf-core/mag/releases/tag/2.1.1) as the base framework to which various tools have been added for benchmarking.

 <p align="center">
     <img src="docs/images/metaBP_workflow.png" alt="zifornd/metaBP workflow overview" width="90%">